deanwampler/Contract4J5/contract4j5/README.txt

 Here is a brief list of some of the more important "todo" items, roughly in order of importance.

-1) Provide an example of using Spring DI to configure Contract4J5.
-2) Support basic configuration through property files for users who aren't using Spring.
-3) Automatically enforce proper usage of method/constructor annotations in subclasses when the corresponding methods are annotated in the parent classes or interfaces.
+1) Automatically enforce proper usage of method/constructor annotations in subclasses when the corresponding methods are annotated in the parent classes or interfaces.
 Or, automatically evaluate the tests for method overrides even they aren't annotated.
-4) Implement more exhaustive tests.
-While v0.5.0 comes with a significant JUnit-based test suite, it requires more test cases to ensure expected behavior in a wide variety of possible usage scenarios.
+2) Implement more exhaustive tests.
+While Contract4J comes with a significant JUnit-based test suite, it requires more test cases to ensure expected behavior in a wide variety of possible usage scenarios.
-3) Integrate into the AspectJ5 library project.
-Contract4J5, or parts of it, may become part of standard AspectJ5 library under development.
-This step will require changing the package structure and probably naming conventions, etc. to conform to the emerging conventions for that library.
-However, this process *should* have only a small impact on users.
-4) Exploit aspects to manage the "Reporter" objects, which are hard-coded in classes that use them.
+3) Find a more elegant, aspectj-specific way to handle logging of information without embedding the ad hoc Reporter objects.
-5) Refine test handling.
+4) Refine test handling.
 For example, field invariants are evaluated for reads, but this probably only makes sense for the very first read, in case it is uninitialized.
 The rest of the time, evaluating just field writes makes sense.
-6) Eliminate the requirement to annotate the class with @Contract.
+5) Eliminate the requirement to annotate the class with @Contract.
-7) For the keywords:
+6) For the keywords:
 a) Allow "this" without the '$'?
 b) Remove "$target" if it won't be used for anything other than fields, for which it is redundant.
-c) Is "$args" really necessary?
-Can it be eliminated since the parameter names themselves can be used?
-8) Find a more elegant, aspectj-specific way to handle logging of information without embedding the ad hoc Reporter objects.
-9) Support tests on static methods.
+7) Allow contract tests on static methods.

 ** Notes for Each Release